 Select your fabric and lay them out on your workspace.

-Use my heart printable (printed out on cardstock) as a template.
-I also made a smaller heart to add as a decoration on the front of the pillow.
+Use my heart printable below (printed out on cardstock) as a template.

 Just be sure to cut off the marks from the pen or pencil you used to trace the shape.